 Oh, and yeah, I’d said something about a mildly amusing story.
 Welp, I found all these photos via Flickr’s Creative Commons search, which means I’m sure it’s OK to reproduce them here.
 It turns out that people aren’t always so careful about rights.
 Back at AltaVista, we originally kept our servers in this fine building, inches away from the most desirable retail space in Palo Alto.
 Not entirely cost-effective.
 Sometime thereafter, we moved most of our servers to a Level 3 facility, which was generally pretty good.

 We had a lot of servers for the time, and because AltaVista was still tightly coupled with Compaq at that point, we had nice new ones.
 Our racking and stacking was, modestly, top-notch.
 Our cage in the Level 3 data center was very pretty.
 Pretty enough so that Level 3 decided to photograph it and use it on the cover of one of their stockholder reports without asking us.
 Our sales rep was fairly embarrassed.

-5 responses to “Data Center Pictures”
+5 thoughts on “Data Center Pictures”

 I have seen cable rat nests worse than that one.

 In fact, I had to untangle a cable rat nest worse than that one.